gustofied/P2Engine/README.md

 **Real-time Monitoring**

-We can watch experiments unfold through the P2Engine CLI with live progress tables, and stream to Rerun viewer for more visual monitoring.
+We can watch rollouts unfold through the P2Engine CLI with live progress tables, and stream to Rerun viewer for more visual monitoring.
 Rerun can also be used to replay, rewind and inspect our rollouts.
 Each variant gets automatic evaluation scores, and the system aggregates results for easy comparison of what works best.

 **The Foundation for Learning**